 - Amira XWind Extension: support of Abaqus reader (.odb format) and STAR-CCM reader are available only on Microsoft Windows and Linux.
-The meshing workroom is only available on Microsoft Windows platform, - Amira XScreen Extension is supported only on Microsoft Windows and Linux, not Mac OS X, - Amira XPand Extension is supported only on Microsoft Windows and Linux, not Mac OS X, - Amira XObjectTracking Extension is supported only on Microsoft Windows, not on Linux or Mac OS X. - Amira XDigitalVolumeCorrelation Extension is supported only on Microsoft Windows and Linux, not Mac OS X.
+The meshing workroom is only available on Microsoft Windows platform, - Amira XScreen Extension is supported only on Microsoft Windows and Linux, not Mac OS X, - Amira XRecipe Extension is supported only on Microsoft Windows, not on Linux or Mac OS X.